GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Does using phishing-resistant authentication really resist phishing?</h4>
     <p class="usa-alert__text">
       Phishing-resistant authentication prevents phishing attacks that target the authentication process – in other words, stealing credentials.
-Some types of phishing campaigns attempt to convince the victim to open a malicous file , malware, attached in an email, which is not an attack on authentication and thus not prevented by phishing resistant authentication.
+Some types of phishing campaigns attempt to convince the victim to open a malicious file , malware, attached in an email, which is not an attack on authentication and thus not prevented by phishing-resistant authentication.
     </p>
   </div>
 </div>